 Even if you have the funds, it’s always worth at least considering if there might be more clever or affordable ways you could update your space while keeping more of your hard-earned money in your pocket.

 When we first bought a 1950s house last year, we knew we loved many things about it.
 We loved the view from the main living rooms, the property location and size and the solid structure of the home.
 But, honestly, the living room fireplace wasn’t at the top of our list of favorite features.
 Not only did we not like the design, quality or the color of the stone, but the grout was a shade of mauve.
 The pink-hued fireplace seemed to stick out like a sore thumb in the room and made everything else around it feel dated.

-We came up with several ideas for ways we could update the design of the fireplace.
+Immediately, we started brainstorming ways to refresh the fireplace.
 We could have removed all of the stone to give it a totally new look, but our budget was a big limitation.
-We would be remodeling several other parts of the house over time and there were many projects in line ahead of the fireplace.
+Over time, we plan to remodel several other parts of the house, so there are many projects in line ahead of the fireplace.

 Using Chalk Paint on Stone

 We wanted to try Annie Sloan Chalk Paint (in Paris Grey).
 This was because it wouldn’t require priming or advance preparation of the stone.
 We decided to clean the stone first with water to make sure it was free of dust.
 This was also an easy way to check for any loose grout or stone.
 It didn’t take long at all to paint the fireplace.
 We were amazed by the finished product!